Turbocharger: Applications

 In 2017, 27% of vehicles sold in the US were turbocharged.
 In Europe 67% of all vehicles were turbocharged in 2014.
 Historically, more than 90% of turbochargers were diesel, however, adoption in petrol engines is increasing.
 The companies which manufacture the most turbochargers in Europe and the U.S. are Garrett Motion (formerly Honeywell), BorgWarner and Mitsubishi Turbocharger.

 Safety

 Turbocharger failures and resultant high exhaust temperatures are among the causes of car fires.

-Failure of the seals will cause oil to leak into the cylinders causing blue-gray smoke.
-In diesel engines, this can cause an overspeed, a condition known as diesel engine runaway.
+Failure of the seals will cause oil to leak into the exhaust system causing blue-gray smoke or a runaway diesel.